 People who enroll in coverage through a health insurance marketplace must pay a monthly premium in order to effectuate and maintain their coverage.
-The following questions and answers explains marketplace policies for plan year 2016 on premium payments, grace periods for people who do not pay premiums on time, and termination of coverage for failure to pay premium amounts owed at the end of a grace period.
+The following FAQ explains marketplace policies on premium payments, grace periods for people who do not pay premiums on time, and termination of coverage for failure to pay premium amounts owed at the end of a grace period.